 - My God, What Have I Done?

-A character's Heel Realization delivers a weight of remorse, which may drive him/her toward the path of good.
+A character's Heel Realization delivers a weight of remorse, which may drive her toward the path of atonement.

 - The Pardon

 - Power of Trust

 After seeing that the hero trusts her, the villain decides she wants to live up to that faith.